EpiphaCy/EpiphaCy.Github.io/index.md

 ## About me

-Hello, I'm Peidi Chen, a third year undergraduate from Fudan University majoring in Economics.
+Hello, I'm Peidi Chen, a senior undergraduate from Fudan University majoring in Economics.
 I plan to pursue my academic career as a PhD student in Economics or Finance after my graduation.

 ## Research Interest

 My research interests mainly lie on Economics and Finance research combined with Data Science.
-My current research focus is mainly on **International Finance**, **Monetary Policy** and **Macroeconomics**, and I hope to apply my skills in machine learning into economics research.
+My current research focus is mainly on **International Finance**, **Monetary Policy** and **Macroeconomics**, and I hope to apply my skills in data science into economics research.

 ## Education
-**HEC Paris**, 2021.6 - 2017.7, **School of Management(Summer Program)**
+**HEC Paris**, 2021.6 - 2021.7, **School of Management(Summer Program)**
 **University of California, Santa Barbara**, 2021.1 - 2021.4, **Economics(Exchange)**
 **Fudan University**, 2019.9 - Now, **Data Science(Second Major)**
 **Fudan University**, 2018.9 - Now, **B.A.
 Economics**